kuskoman/logstash-exporter/README.md

 ### Configuration

-The application is now configured using a YAML file instead of environment variables.
-An example configuration is as follows:
+The application supports configuration via a YAML file or environment variables.
+Below is an example of the YAML configuration and a table listing the equivalent environment variables.

 ```yaml
 logstash: